christinejohanson/christinejohanson/README.md

 ### Hi there 👋
-#### My name is Christine and I´m a web developer graduated from the Webdevelopment program at Miduniversity in Sundsvall, Sweden in June 2023.
+#### My name is Christine and I´m a web developer graduated in June 2023 from the Webdevelopment program at Miduniversity in Sundsvall, Sweden.
 :evergreen_tree::deciduous_tree::evergreen_tree::deciduous_tree::evergreen_tree::deciduous_tree::evergreen_tree::deciduous_tree::evergreen_tree::deciduous_tree::evergreen_tree::deciduous_tree::evergreen_tree::deciduous_tree::evergreen_tree::deciduous_tree::evergreen_tree:

-My Github consits of school assignments, examples and tests.
+##### Right now I´m looking for exciting job opportunities and assignments.
+I´m eager to contribute my skills and learn from experienced professionals in the industry.
+:office:

+##### On my GitHub I will present some assignments and project I´ve done in school.

 ##### :mortar_board: Courses in the Webdevelopment program :mortar_board:
 * Webbutveckling I